-Last night over dinner I admitted to having been to two chocolate museums and a chocolate factory.
-I didn't realize that was such a shocking figure--doesn't everyone reorganize their schedule once learning that they're within an hours drive of a chocolate museum??
-After learning that this was a fairly abnormal practice, I decided not to share the fact that I've read not one, not two, not even three books about the history of chocolate, but four.
-Yes, it's true.
-I've chosen to spend my free time reading about the same subject on multiple occasions.
+Last night over dinner I admitted to having visited two chocolate museums and a chocolate factory.
+I didn't realize that was such a shocking figure--doesn't everyone re-organize their schedule once learning that they're within an hours drive of a chocolate museum?
+And who hasn’t read four books about the history of chocolate?

 I also chose not to disclose these figures with my classmates last semester, when I got to do a case study on Chocolates El Rey, a premium brand of chocolate out of Venezuela.
 When I was able to list the retail prices of several El Rey competitors off the top of my head during my class presentation, I admitted to being a chocoholic.
 My classmates chuckled, but only because they didn't realize how true it actually was.